applenick/iWardrobe/README.md

 iWardrobe
 =========

-A Minecraft Wardrobe Manager Plugin - Created for sky8the2flies
+A Minecraft Wardrobe Manager Plugin - Created for PvPItUp

-Commands:
+##Commands

-/wardrobe - Opens your Wardrobe
+/wardrobe - Opens Wardrobe

-permission: "wardrobe.use"
+##Features
+- Easy to use Menu Based Wardrobe
+- Items are not able to be removed by the user
+- Items are restored on death
+- Awesome sound effects